 Obviously, for survivors of sexual assault whose attackers are police officers, reporting sexual misconduct to law enforcement is not even an option.
 That’s why so many survivors seek legal representation.

-In fact, not only female civilians are being sexually harassed and assaulted by police, but also female police officers.
+In fact, not only female civilians are being sexually harassed and assaulted by the police, but also female police officers.
 In June, a Los Angeles police officer was arrested after accusations of having an unlawful sexual relationship with a 15-year-old cadet.

-Even though sexual harassment, abuse, and rape by police officers is quite prevalent across Los Angeles and in other cities of California, it remains underreported and not highlighted enough in the media even at the time of the #MeToo movement.
+Even though sexual harassment, abuse, and rape by police officers are quite prevalent across Los Angeles and in other cities of California, it remains underreported and not highlighted enough in the media even at the time of the #MeToo movement.

 Los Angeles and other cities across California have yet to come up with policies that would prevent women from being sexually harassed and assaulted by police officers.
 But it could take years, if not decades.

 If you’ve been sexually harassed or assaulted by a police officer or law enforcement official, seek the legal help of a Los Angeles police misconduct attorney immediately to figure out your best course of action.

 Call JML Law at 818-610-8800 or contact us to get a free initial consultation.
 Our lawyers respect your right to confidentiality.